 Everyday creativity is finding ways to be creative in your everyday life.
-Being creative isn’t restricted to the glittering ideas of geniuses within big companies or musicians, artists and poets.
+Being creative isn’t restricted to the glittering ideas of geniuses within big companies or musicians, artists, and poets.

 Anyone can be creative simply by adding some imagination and flair into their daily routine.
 It’s about adding some originality and meaningfulness to your routine.

-Some examples for everyday creativity…
+Some examples of everyday creativity…

 - Change your usual route to work or school.
 If you drive to work or school change things up by taking a different route.
-Stop for a coffee on the way at a coffee shop that you have never visited before.
+Stop for a coffee on the way to a coffee shop that you have never visited before.

 - Go out for lunch to somewhere you’ve not tried before then select something different to what you would normally choose to eat